bartenbach/pumpkins_pool/README.md

 ## Hey there! 👋

-Pumpkin's Pool is a Solana stake pool focused on animal welfare and environmental preservation via solar energy.
+Pumpkin's Pool is a Solana stake pool focused on animal welfare and environmental preservation via green energy.

+## Important Announcements
+**4/2/22** Hey everyone, Pumpkin's Pool underwent a major CPU upgrade yesterday!
+You can check our Discord server for more info, but everything is looking *really* good.
+The epoch timing was a little unfortunate with respect to our metrics, but the sooner we bit the bullet on this, the better.
+We want to be producing as many blocks as possible to produce the greatest amount of rewards, and the old hardware just wasn't cutting it.
+It wasn't a question of if it needed to be upgraded, it was a question of when.
+We're now looking better than ever.

+The future holds two other major upgrade events, but these aren't planned for any time soon yet.
+When these events *do* happen, it will put as at virtually (or perhaps literally) zero downtime, and prevent hardware failure from even taking us down.
+There are a lot of exciting things on the horizon, so stay tuned.
+We're just getting started 🐈

 ### Clean Energy 🌞 🌲
 We're committed to doing the right thing for the environment, which is why we participate in the [Community Solar program](https://pubdisplay.alsoenergy.com/kiosk/18014398509527082?dashkey=2a5669734965576e4a43513d3d&tag=4246267).